intel-analytics/ipex-llm/docs/docs/index.md

 ### Image classification API
 Using *Analytics Zoo Image Classification API* (including a set of pretrained detection models such as VGG, Inception, ResNet, MobileNet,  etc.), you can easily build your image classification applications, as illustrated below.
 (See more details [here](ProgrammingGuide/image-classification.md))

- 1.Download image classification models in Analytics Zoo
+1. Download image classification models in Analytics Zoo

    You can download a collection of image classification models (pretrained on the ImageNet dataset) from [image classification model zoo](ProgrammingGuide/image-classification.md#download-link)

- 2.Use *Image classification API* for off-the-shell inference
+2. Use *Image classification API* for off-the-shell inference

 ```
    from zoo.models.image.imageclassification import *